 The complete list of our discussion group appears below.

-We don't meet during the summer, but we'll probably go to a few movies on June 6, July 6 (or so), and August 1.
+We don't meet during the summer, but we'll probably go to a few movies and have dinner afterward.

 Home . . . . .
 Info . . . . .
 Resume . . . . .
 Book Club (top) . . . . .
 Photos